-Historic home and ranch of John Micheal Price the founder of Pismo Beach
+Historic home and ranch of John Michael Price the founder of Pismo Beach

 A visit to the park